johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 When I started this project I had only a vague idea of what I was trying to accomplish.
 I wanted to make an accounting system for cryptocurrency that would be easy to audit.
 All I do is write, test, meditate on the results, study, delete the bad stuff, and write again.
-I'm doing the work but I'm not trying to control were it's going.
+I'm doing the work but I'm not trying to control where it's going.
 Perhaps some will understand when I say that the experience is spiritual and that the entire project is a demonstration of faith.

 Most people need to know what they are going to make before they start their work.